 In this situation, it will work out much better for the team who have just scored to slow down the game and do what they can to delay the restart of the game.

 Because of this, the team who have just scored will have a strong reason and motivation to grab the ball before anyone else.
 They can then hold on for it as long as possible and hopefully use up some of the game time that the opposition would have otherwise had to try and score a goal themselves.

 In the video below, in a game between Arsenal and Bayern Munich, you can see the Bayern Munich goalkeeper, Manuel Neuer, jump on top of the ball after Arsenal score their second goal.

 He’s doing his best to slow the game down and the Arsenal players don’t appreciate it!

-Use as a prop for the celebration
+Players grab the ball to use it as a prop for their celebration

 The third reason you may see a player pick up the ball after scoring has very little to do with how slow or quickly the game is restarted.

 Sometimes you will see a player grab the ball simply because they want to use the ball to celebrate the goal they have just scored.

 Celebrations in soccer take all sorts of shapes and forms.
 There are relatively few restrictions on how a player is allowed to celebrate a goal.